open-atmos/PySDM/README.md

 For an overview paper on PySDM v1 (and the preferred item to cite if using PySDM), see [Bartman et al. 2021 arXiv e-print](https://arxiv.org/abs/2103.17238) (submitted to JOSS).
 For a list of talks and other materials on PySDM, see the [project wiki](https://github.com/atmos-cloud-sim-uj/PySDM/wiki).

-An [pdoc-generated](https://pdoc3.github.io/pdoc) documentation of PySDM public API is maintained at: [https://atmos-cloud-sim-uj.github.io/PySDM](https://atmos-cloud-sim-uj.github.io/PySDM)
+A [pdoc-generated](https://pdoc3.github.io/pdoc) documentation of PySDM public API is maintained at: [https://atmos-cloud-sim-uj.github.io/PySDM](https://atmos-cloud-sim-uj.github.io/PySDM)

 ## Dependencies and Installation